itk-dev/kontrolgruppen/README-develop.md

 ```

 Change configuration in composer.json to use the local copy of the core-bundle: (make sure that the version constraint of the package is set to the current branch your local clone of the core bundle)
+Just make sure you don't commit theese changes, as they only are for the local setup.
 ```json
 "require": {
 	"kontrolgruppen/core-bundle": "dev-develop",